APogue/APogue.github.io/projects/documentation.md

 	- Not easy, multiple incidents per DB article and multiple articles may reference a single incident

-	- Too keep it manageable, total incident count should be approximately 60
+	- To keep it manageable, total incident count should be approximately 60

 - Sources